Designing Decision Support Systems Using Counterfactual Prediction Sets

-\xhdr{Expert accuracy under the strict and lenient implementation of our systems} Figure~\ref{fig:acc-vs-alpha-full} shows the empirical success probability under the full range of values of $\alpha \in [0,1]$.
+Figure~\ref{fig:acc-vs-alpha-full} shows the empirical success probability under the full range of values of $\alpha \in [0,1]$.
 The results show that a strict implementation of our system consistently offers greater performance than a lenient implementation across the full spectrum of competitive $\alpha$ values.
 However, the results also show that, as the $\alpha$ value increases, the empirical success probability under both the strict and the lenient implementation of our system converges to the success probability of the experts'{} choosing on their own, \ie, choosing from $\Ycal$.
 This happens because, the larger the $\alpha$ value, the more often happens that the prediction set is the empty set and thus we allow the expert to choose from $\Ycal$ under both implementations, as discussed in Footnote~7 in the main paper.

-Figure~\ref{fig:n-predictions-disadvantage} shows that the lenient implementation compares unfavorably against the strict implementation because, under the lenient implementation, the number of predictions in which the prediction sets do not contain the true label and the experts succeed, \ie, $\sum_{x,y}\II\{\hat{Y}_{\Ccal_{\alpha}} = y \wedge y \notin \Ccal_{\alpha}(x)\}$, is consistently smaller than the number of predictions in which the prediction sets contain the true label and the experts fail, \ie, $\sum_{x,y}\II\{\hat{Y}_{\Ccal_{\alpha}} \notin \Ccal_{\alpha}(x) \wedge y \in \Ccal_{\alpha}(x)\}$.
+Figure~\ref{fig:n-predictions-disadvantage} shows that the lenient implementation compares unfavorably against the strict implementation because, under the lenient implementation, the number of predictions in which the prediction sets do not contain the true label and the experts succeed is consistently smaller than the number of predictions in which the prediction sets contain the true label and the experts fail.